AVL Trees

 • In this case, the node to be deleted is replaced by its only child thereby removing the specified node from the BST.

-Case 3: When the node to be deleted has both the subtrees.
+Case 3: When the node to be deleted has two children.

-• Or, it can be replaced by the node having the smallest value in the right subtree (Smallest right node or Successor).
+• Or, it can be replaced by the node having the smallest value in the right subtree (Smallest right node or Successor), which also matches the in order traversal view of BST ordering.

 Let’s look at the algorithm of the deletion operation in AVL Trees: